LyssnaGet paid to test

 Analyzing and synthesizing involves digging into your data to spot patterns, trends, and key findings.
 Quantitative data often involves statistical analysis, while qualitative data requires a deeper dive into categorizing responses and identifying recurring themes.

 Your mission is to translate raw data into actionable insights that can drive design improvements.
-Visual tools like personas, journey maps, or detailed reports can make these insights more accessible and compelling for stakeholders, turning complex data into clear, impactful guidance for your product team.
+Visual tools like personas, journey maps, or a well-crafted ux research report can make these insights more accessible and compelling for stakeholders, turning complex data into clear, impactful guidance for your product team.

 Step 6: Present findings and make recommendations